-The Auto shooting mode is a good choice if you need to have the camera ready for a quick shot, maybe in an environment with fast-paced events when you won't have much time to fuss with settings.
-For example, in Figure 3-1, I used this mode to grab a quick shot of a colorful line of flowers in the local botanical garden.
-In this shooting mode, the camera does not try to figure out what kind of scene it is photographing, though it will detect human faces and focus on them if possible.
+The Auto shooting mode is a good choice if you need to have the camera ready for a quick shot, such as in an environment with fast-paced events when you won't have much time to fuss with settings.

 Figure 3-1.
-Auto Mode Example
+Auto Mode Example Image